acceleratedscience/openad-toolkit/docs/output/markdown/commands.md

 <summary markdown>
 model auth list
 </summary>
-List authentication groups that have been added.
+List authentication groups that have been created.
 </details>

 <details markdown code>
 <summary markdown>
-model auth add group <auth_group> with '<auth_token>'
+model auth create group &lt;auth_group&gt; with '&lt;auth_token&gt;'
 </summary>
-Add an authentication group for model services to use.
+Create a new authentication group for model services to use.

 Single quotes are required for your <cmd><auth_token></cmd> but optional for <cmd><auth_group></cmd> in case it contains a space or special character.

 Authorization is required to connect to IBM-hosted models (IBM partners only).
 Using an auth group allows you to authorize multiple models at once, and is the recommended authorization method.
 #### Examples { .disable-anchor }

-1. Copy your authentication token from <link>http://open.accelerate.science</link> (or your custom URL if your company us running its own instance).
+1. Copy your authentication token from &lt;link&gt;http://open.accelerate.science&lt;/link&gt; (or your custom URL if your company us running its own instance).
 2. Create an auth group, e.g. 'default':
 ```shell
 model auth add group default with '<auth_token>'